mapmanager/mapmanager.github.io/_posts/2015-04-19-stack-browser.md

 A simple way to load a single stack is to drag and drop a .tif file onto the Igor program icon.
 Stacks opened with drag-and-drop will appear in a special folder named 'DragAndDrop'.

-### Browsing stacks
+### Displaying stacks

 Select a folder on the left and the stacks in that folder will be shown on the right.

 #### Display a [stack][3]:

+ - Double click a stack
  - Right click the stack and select 'Display Stack'
- - Select the stack and hit <kbd>d</kbd> for 'D'isplay.
+ - Select the stack and use keyboard <kbd>d</kbd> for 'D'isplay.
- - Double click a stack

 #### Unload a [stack][3]: